openemail/openemail-docs-v1/docs/firststeps-snat.md

 ```
 docker-compose up -d
 ```
 The values are read by netfilter-openemail.
-The container `netfilter-op enemail` will make sure, the post-routing rules are on position 1 in the netfilter table.
+The container `netfilter-openemail` will make sure, the post-routing rules are on position 1 in the netfilter table.
 It does automatically delete and re-create them if they are found on another position than 1.

 Check the output of `docker-compose logs --tail=200 netfilter-openemail to ensure the SNAT settings have been applied.